Introduction

 Chronic Fatigue Syndrome is a debilitating condition that goes beyond being tired.
 It is characterized by a myriad of cognitive, physical, and emotional symptoms that require constant attention.
 Although there isn’t a cure for it yet but an array of therapies, medication, pace-making, and lifestyle changes can assist patients in managing the condition and live fulfilling lives.

 Education and awareness are essential for patients as well as those who are.
-If you or someone in your family suffers from symptoms of CFS get medical advice as soon as possible and think about a comprehensive treatment program that addresses the body and the mind.
+If you or someone in your family suffers from symptoms of chronic fatigue syndrome get medical advice as soon as possible and think about a comprehensive treatment program that addresses the body and the mind.